 the distinctive needs of north Queensland’s tropical populations

-distance and remote delivery of medicine and surgery
+distance and remote delivery of medicine

-medical experiences and facilities in Indigenous communities
+medical experiences and facilities in Aboriginal and Torres Strait Islander communities

-There is a 2 step application process, including a written application form which needs to be received by 30 September 2012 for you to be considered for a place in 2012.
+There is a 2 step application process, including a written application form which needs to be received by 30 September 2013 for you to be considered for a place in 2014.